 Monster Hunter: World

 This one requires us to broaden the definition of ‘looter shooter’ just a bit, although there’s still plenty of shooting to be done in Monster Hunter: World if you choose to use Heavy or Light Bowguns.
-The Monster Hunter series is well-known for its ability to motivate players to grind for armor that not only makes you feel more powerful, but looks badass too, which we’d argue is just as important if not more.
+The Monster Hunter series is well-known for its ability to motivate players to grind for armor that not only makes you feel more powerful but looks badass too, which we’d argue is just as important if not more.

-The game features a large number of streamlined mechanics and systems in an effort to appeal to a wider audience and is successful in most regards.
+The game features a large number of streamlined mechanics and systems to appeal to a wider audience and is successful in most regards.
 This is a great game to come back to every few months as Capcom is always adding new monster variations and events.
 While its outdated multiplayer system can sometimes be a headache, hunting down giant dragons for their body parts has never felt this fun.

 Borderlands 2 solidified the looter shooter genre as we know it today.
 Gearbox’s over-the-top comedic first-person shooter serves as a benchmark in the evolution of the genre, offering hundreds of hours of fun for squads of up to four friends as they explore Pandora and all its post-apocalyptic wonders.